We are a mainstream Academy School, with a learning support base which provides a range of support and interventions for students with SEN.

 - All staff have training in safeguarding.

-- Teaching assistants are trained to support the particular needs of the students they work with and are supported in their roles by the SEN Manager Higher Level Teaching Assistant status.
+- Teaching assistants are trained to support the particular needs of the students they work with and are supported in their roles by the SEN Manager who has Higher Level Teaching Assistant status.

-- Three HLTAs are employed to work in the three core subject areas of Maths, English and Science.
+- Five HLTAs are employed to work in the three core subject areas of Maths, English and Science.

 We also have access to a range of specialist support services, for example: